[Day In The Life] Cambridge Computer Science Student

 The computer labs, in West Cambridge, are a five minute walk from Churchill College.
 The route is quite scenic and rural.
 The computer labs are modern with great facilities.

-Nearby (i.e., in the West Cambridge Site) is the sports center where students can play badminton, tennis, squash, etc., and also the newly built West Hub which is like a community center – featuring a lunch hall, lots of study space, and in general just a slick studying environment.
+Nearby (i.e., in the West Cambridge Site) is the sports centre where students can play badminton, tennis, squash, etc., and also the newly built West Hub which is like a community centre – featuring a lunch hall, lots of study space, and in general just a slick studying environment.

 12 pM: Lunchtime